benallfree/wavesurfer.js/README.md

 Yes, if you use the `backend: 'MediaElement'` option.
 See here: https://wavesurfer-js.org/example/audio-element/.
 The audio will start playing as you press play.
 A thin line will be displayed until the whole audio file is downloaded and decoded to draw the waveform.

 ### Can drawing be done as file loads?
 No. Web Audio needs the whole file to decode it in the browser.
 You can however load pre-decoded waveform data to draw the waveform immediately.
 See here: https://wavesurfer-js.org/example/audio-element/ (the "Pre-recoded Peaks" section).
+There is also a [wavesurfer-peakbuilder](https://github.com/benallfree/wavesurfer-peakbuilder) package for building peaks and a gulp package, [gulp-wavesurfer-peakbuilder](https://github.com/benallfree/gulp-wavesurfer-peakbuilder) to build JSON peak files.

 ### Is wavesurfer.js ES6-compatible?
 ES6 refactoring is going on in the `next` branch.
 In the meanwhile, you can import wavesurfer.js as an ES6 module via WebPack as described [here](https://github.com/katspaugh/wavesurfer.js/issues/767#issuecomment-267768714).